 Early newspaper accounts

-The hometown paper of both Kildall and Bill Gates, the Seattle Times, reported an injury happened at the Franklin Street Bar & Grill, he had been in the bar between 2 and 20 minutes, and witnesses turned around and saw him on the floor.
-The paper also noted that the story was changing, and authorities didn’t expect that story to hold up.
+The hometown papers of both Kildall and Bill Gates, the Seattle Times, were less sensational.
+Both reported an injury happened at the Franklin Street Bar & Grill, he had been in the bar between 2 and 20 minutes, and witnesses turned around and saw him on the floor.
+The papers also noted that the story was changing, and authorities didn’t expect that story to hold up.

 It was investigated as a suspicious death, but no charges were ever filed.
 The Los Angeles Times initially reported the autopsy failed to determine the cause of death.